| Endorsed by GLRC Executive Committee on March 2, 2007 I. Introduction Invasive species come from outside an ecosystem, degrade habitat,

 Identify Agency Points of Contact and technical experts that could

 be call upon to inform early identification and rapid response efforts.
+The Great Lakes ANS Panel - established in 1991 and comprising

 representatives from government (State, Provincial, Federal, and